 Quick tips for exploring Jeju City

 - What to see and do: Shop!
 If you’re driving, park at Lotte Duty Free Shop (Navigate: 64-747-0283).
 If you like hiking, check out the Jeju Olle trails.
+Get on and off the Jeju Golden Bus and make your way around the city.
 You can also visit Udo Island as a fun day trip.

 - Where to eat: When in Jeju, you have to eat seafood.
 Check out Haejin Hoetjip Seafood Restaurant (Navigate: 64-722-4584) and Myeongjin Jeonbok Abalone Restaurant (Navigate: 64-782-9944).
 If you’re in the mood for traditional noodle soup, head to Olrae Guksu (Navigate: 64-742-7355).